jannatulhashi/predicting_non-bankrupt_companies/README.md

 **Conclusion**

-In this model, the training data exhibits a high accuracy of 88%, and recall of 87% for companies that are not at risk (Class 1).
+In this model, the training data exhibits a high accuracy of 88% and recall of 87% for companies that are not at risk (Class 1).
 This indicates the model's adeptness in pinpointing a significant majority of solvent companies during its training phase.

 When tested on unseen data, the model still maintains robustness, securing an 83% accuracy rate and an 85% recall for non-risk companies.
 Such consistency between training and testing phases underlines the model's capability to generalize well, minimizing the likelihood of making false negative predictions—i.e., mistakenly labeling a solvent company as at risk.

-Considering our project's prime focus, this model offers a dependable framework to accurately distinguish companies not at risk of bankruptcy, observing closely to the set objectives and metrics set out in our goal.
+Considering our project's prime focus, this model offers a dependable framework to accurately distinguish companies not at risk of bankruptcy, observing closely the set objectives and metrics set out in our goal.